Richard Epstein: Politics

 Epstein has said that when voting, he chooses "anyone but the Big Two" who are "just two members of the same statist party fighting over whose friends will get favors".
 He has voted Libertarian.
 Epstein says he is "certainly a Calvin Coolidge fan; he made some mistakes, but he was a small-government guy".
 Epstein served on The Constitution Project's Guantanamo Task Force.

 In early 2015, Epstein commented on his relationship to the modern American political landscape, stating: "I'm in this very strange position: I'm not a conservative when it comes to religious values and so forth, but I do believe, in effect, in a strong foreign policy and a relatively small domestic government, but that's not the same thing as saying I believe in no government at all."
 He has also been characterized as a libertarian conservative.
 During a debate with Chris Preble in December 2016, Epstein identified himself as being a "libertarian hawk".

 In 2023, Epstein co-authored an op-ed in the Wall Street Journal defending the 2023 Israeli judicial reform.
 Epstein has defended Israel's policies vis-à-vis Palestinians, calling allegations of apartheid a canard.

-In January 2025, Epstein argued against birthright citizenship in the United States, a right enshrined in the Fourteenth Amendment to the United States Constitution.
+In January 2025, Epstein argued the Fourteenth Amendment to the United States Constitution did not guarantee birthright citizenship for all persons born in the United States.